-Our ultimate goal is to produce descriptors that are as similar as possible amongst corresponding patches of different point clouds, and that are as dissimilar as possible amongst non-corresponding patches.
-Therefore, we set the objective of our training to produce descriptors whose distance is minimised for corresponding patches of pairs of overlapping point clouds.
-We train our network following a Siamese approach that processes pairs of corresponding patches using two branches with shared weights \cite{Deng2018cvpr,Gojcic2019}.
-Fig.~\ref{fig:training_block_diagram} illustrates our training procedure.
+\textbf{Training procedure.} Descriptors should be similar between corresponding patches and dissimilar between non-corresponding patches of different point clouds.
+We train our network through a Siamese approach that processes pairs of corresponding patches by using two branches with shared weights \cite{Deng2018cvpr,Gojcic2019}.
+Fig.~\ref{fig:training_block_diagram} shows our training architecture.

-We begin the training procedure by selecting point clouds that have an overlap region of at least $\tau_o$ \cite{Gojcic2019,Bai2020,Ao2021}.
-We randomly sample $b$ pairs of corresponding points from this overlap region, which we treat as our patch centres.
-We perform local sampling and canonicalisation for each patch (Sec.~\ref{sec:local_sampling_and_canon}), and we give the result of this operation as input to our Siamese deep networks with shared parameters.
-Each branch independently calculates a descriptor for a given patch.
-We learn these parameters by minimising a contrastive loss through the mining of the hardest negative samples within a minibatch \cite{Choy2019}, where the hardest negatives are sampled within each minibatch.
+Training begins by selecting point cloud pairs that overlap at least $\tau_o$ \cite{Gojcic2019}.
+We randomly sample $b$ pairs of corresponding points from the overlap region, which we treat as our patch centres.
+We perform local sampling and canonicalisation for each patch (Sec.~\ref{sec:local_sampling_and_canon}), and input the result of this to our Siamese network with shared parameters.
+Each branch calculates a descriptor for a given patch.
+We learn the network parameters using a hardest-contrastive loss \cite{Choy2019}, where the hardest negatives are sampled within each minibatch.
 There exist different strategies to mine negatives.
 DIP uses a FPS-based approach to avoid selecting negatives that are spatially close to the anchors \cite{Poiesi2021}.
 In GeDi, we mine negatives outside a spherical region of radius $r_\mathcal{C}$ centred on each anchor \cite{Choy2019}.
 We experimentally found that this mining strategy combined with the random sampling of patches can be implemented efficiently, and enable us to build larger minibatches while promoting randomness during training.

-where $\mathcal{C}_\text{+}$ is the set of the anchor pairs, $\mathcal{C}_\text{-}$ is the set of descriptors created from the randomly sampled patches, $m_\text{+}$ and $m_\text{-}$ are the margins for anchor and negative pairs, respectively, and $[\cdot]_+$ takes the positive part of its argument.
-There exist several techniques to mine negatives.
-In our previous work \cite{Poiesi2021} we used a FPS-based approach in order to avoid selecting negatives that are spatially close to the anchors.
-Instead, in Eq.~\ref{eq:hardest_contrastive} we mine negatives outside a spherical region of radius $r_\mathcal{C}$ centred on each anchor \cite{Choy2019}.
-We experimentally found that random sampling of patches combined with the safe boundaries of the spherical regions around the anchors can be implemented efficiently.
-This enables us to build larger mini-batches and to introduce more randomness in the training process.
-Similar benefit from the randomisation process as opposed to farthest point sampling have also been experienced for point cloud segmentation tasks in \cite{Hu2020}.
-We define $\mathcal{C}_\text{-}$ as